Thaumatichthys

+Nomenclature

 Taxonomy

 The first specimen of Thaumatichthys was collected by an American expedition in Indonesia in 1908 and given the species name pagidostomus ("trap-mouthed").
 A subsequent specimen from the north Atlantic was placed by Regan and Trewavas (1932) into a new genus, Amacrodon, based on differences in dentition.
-Bruun assigned a specimen collected by the Galathea Expedition of 1950-52 to a third genus, Galatheathauma ("Galathea's wonder"), as it was much larger than the previous specimens.
-However, a later examination of the then-32 known specimens showed that these differences were attributable to age, and thus there was only one valid genus, Thaumatichthys, with three species.
+Bruun assigned a specimen collected by the Galathea Expedition of 1950–52 to a third genus, Galatheathauma ("Galathea's wonder"), as it was much larger than the previous specimens.
+However, a later examination of the then-32 known specimens showed that these differences were attributable to age, and thus there was only one valid genus, Thaumatichthys, with three species; the two aforementioned genera were lumped and became its synonym.

-The closest relative of Thaumatichthys is Lasiognathus, which also possesses enlarged, hinged premaxillaries, denticles on the esca, and a branched upper operculum.
-There are also significant differences between the two genera though, and Lasiognathus shares many more traits with the family Oneirodidae (in which it was formerly placed) than does Thaumatichthys.
+Historically, the closest relative of Thaumatichthys was thought to be Lasiognathus, which also possesses enlarged, hinged premaxillaries, denticles on the esca, and a branched upper operculum.
+However, significant differences were noted between the two genera, and Lasiognathus shares many more traits with members of the family Oneirodidae than does Thaumatichthys.
+A study using total-evidence revised the classification of anglerfish, and this team confirmed that Lasiognathus was in fact an Oneirodid, leaving Thaumatichthyidae as a monotypic family.

+Etymology

+Thaumatichthys is a combination of "thauma", meaning "wonder" or "marvel", and ichthys, the Greek word for "fish".
+The name alludes to the strange shape of T. pagidostomus with its large head that is almost as long as the rest of the body, the esca and illicium being inside the mouth to lure the prey into the huge trap-like mouth.